pknall/DesignPatterns_FactoryMethod/DesignDocument.md

 Depending on which platform is used (Microsoft or OpenOffice) the appropriate document is returned when either "WORD_PROCESSOR", "SPREADSHEET" or "PRESENTATION" are selected.

+The DocumentFactory_SimpleFactory class is an example of the Simple Factory construct (it's not a pattern).

+ADocumentFactory is the Factory Method Example as it dynamically returns the correct document based on the argument sent to documentFactory().